globalcoffeeplatform/CoffeeDataStandard/docs/source/governance.rst

 Publishers are encouraged to review each new version when released, and to consider how they might adopt new features.
 Publishers should aim to move to a new major version within 18 months of its release.

-.. todo :: Should we add a privacy page like http://standard.threesixtygiving.org/en/latest/privacy-notice/
+..
+Should we add a privacy page like http://standard.threesixtygiving.org/en/latest/privacy-notice/